Skip to main content

 A Good Life in a Warming World

-Climate change is a wicked problem of sustainability.
-But neither the causes nor the impacts of climate change are distributed equally or equitably across populations.
-Anthropogenic climate change is the result of countless interactions among human and natural systems.
-In all that complexity, what does it mean to live a good life in the face of intensifying global climate change?
-We will explore scientific and human dimensions of climate change and some philosophical aspects about the goods in life.
+Climate change is a wicked problem for humanity.
+It’s the result of countless interactions among human and natural systems.
+Neither the benefits (causes) nor the impacts (risks) of climate change are distributed equally or equitably across countries or populations.
+In all that complexity, what does it mean to live a good life, in the face of rapid global climate change?

 Instructor: Dave Szymanski, Natural and Applied Sciences